Lead and Copper Rule Compliance

 - Reviewing changes in water quality or treatment that could impact future compliance.

-- Conducting desktop, bench, or pipe loop corrosion control testing to meet compliance requirements and identify treatment to achieve lower lead concentrations.
+- Conducting desktop, bench, or pipe loop corrosion control testing to meet compliance requirements and identify treatments for lower lead concentrations.

-- Assisting with compliance with the current LCR.
+- Assisting with compliance with the current LCR and LCRR.

 - Corrosion control study.